 Figurative language templates help students identify figurative language elements in stories or poetry.
 Students can define each element of figurative language and then pull examples from the text for reference.
 Figurative language templates can also be used for students to create their own poetry or short stories!

-To make a figurative language worksheet, click the "Use this Template" button below.
+To make a figurative language worksheet, click the "Customize this Example" button below.
 Once you're in the Storyboard Creator, click on each of the elements on the template to change them to fit your needs.
 When you're done, hit save and follow the instructions.
 You can print off your worksheet from the next screen, or it will be saved to your account.